CollinToth/pitfall-games/docs/task_list.md

 Name: Implement title screen
 Description: When opened, the game needs to display a title screen showing controls and a button to begin playing.
-Expected time to complete: UP TO YOU MARY
+Expected time to complete: 2 weeks
 Responsible: Mary

 Name: Implement pause menu
 Description: The pause menu will show the controls and a button to quit the game.
+Expected time to complete: 2 weeks
+Responsible: Mary

+Name: Implement a different enemy type
+Description: Adding another enemy type to the game.
-Expected time to complete: ???????????????
+Expected time to complete: 2 weeks
-Responsible: SOMEONE CLAIM ME
+Responsible: Mary

 Name: Come up with a title for the game
 Description: A good title will be needed for the game before the project is due.